You have a list of activities, products and exercises from your occupational therapist. Excellent.

 The suggestions below are just suggestions.
 I do not endorse these items in any way and I cannot vouch for their safety as most have not been designed specifically for sensory regulation.

-But, these might give you some ideas on how you can help regulate your child’s sensory needs right now.
+But, these sensory hacks might give you some ideas on how you can help regulate your child’s sensory needs right now.
 Using items you can commonly buy at any large hardware store.

-45+ Sensory Hacks Available from Your Local Hardware Store
+45+ Sensory Hacks from Your Local Hardware Store

 If your child seeks or avoids noise, they may have an auditory sensitivity.
 If they tend to get upset when in a loud room or if they instinctively put their hands over their ears, they are probably experiencing auditory overload.
 A pair of ear muffs or ear plugs can be just the thing to help calm them down and cope better with noisy environments.